mayhems1/cheatsheets/README.md

 # cheatsheets

-This repository contains cheat sheets that I periodically use.
+This repository holds cheat sheets that can be useful in work and which I use from time to time.

 ## [Cheatsheets for Linux](./linux/README.md)